codazoda/boiler/README.md

 # Boiler

-Boiler is an application that automatically prints basic boiler plate code that you can copy and paste into your project.
+_Boiler_ is an application that automatically prints basic boilerplate code that you can copy and paste into your project.

-In the future, Boiler will download it's templates from a public website.
+In the future, _Boiler_ will download it's templates from a public website.
 We'll use GitHub for contributing to the project.
 You'll also be able to use your own URL as an additonal template repository.

 ## Examples